τ Centauri (tau Centauri)

 τ Centauri is a main-sequence star in the constellation of Centaurus.

 τ Centauri visual magnitude is 3.86.
-Because of its moderate brightness, τ Centauri should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, τ Centauri should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of τ Centauri

 τ Centauri is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of τ Centauri are provided in the following table:

 The simplified sky map below shows the position of τ Centauri in the sky: